aws-samples/aws-lex-web-ui/templates/README.md

   of the parent window.
 Only needed if you wish to embed the web app into an existing site using an iframe.
 The origin is used to control which sites can communicate with the iframe
+- `EnableCognitoLogin`: The ChatBot will provide an optional login menu item which supports use of Cognito to log in users via the Cognito User Pool, through social media login, or other SAML or OpenID based Identity Providers.
+- `ReInitSessionAttributesOnRestart`: Lex session attributes are reset on new interactions with Lex if this parameter is set to true.

 **NOTE**: Some parameters should be unique per AWS region.
 The parameter descriptions specify when that is the case.